Join whatsapp group Join Now

 What is a Cell in biology?

-A cell is the basic unit of life or a cell is the structural and functional unit of life is determined by Robert Hooke.
-The body of all livings things is made of cells.
+A cell is the basic unit of life and a cell is the structural and functional unit of life as determined by Robert Hooke.
+The body of all living things is made of cells.
 Cells were first discovered by Robert Hooke with the help of a microscope in 1665.
 The number of cells varies in different organisms.
 Some cells are unicellular (single cell), whereas others are multi-cellular.

 what is a cell in biology